 Practicing Reiki?
 Hold the Chakras

-Yet many Reiki practitioners say, “When I place my hands on my heart chakra…”
+Reiki practitioners often say, “When I place my hands on my heart chakra…”

-If you speak like that, please pause a moment to think about what you are saying.
-Is it even possible to place hands on a chakra?
+Maybe you’ve said it yourself.
+If so, please pause a moment.
+Is it possible to place hands on a chakra?

-Why does proof matter?
-Because referring to provable reality creates common ground with a broad spectrum of people, aka the mainstream public.
+Why does physical proof matter when speaking about Reiki practice?
+Staying with facts creates common ground with a broad spectrum of people, aka the mainstream public.

-If you want mainstream interest and respect, don’t speak in ways that are inaccurate and off-putting.
+If you want mainstream interest and respect, it makes sense to avoid speaking in ways that are off-putting.
 It’s really simple.

-It was when Usui started it, and it certainly was to Hayashi and Takata.
-None of them spoke about chakras, which are not part of the Japanese metaphysics.
-So why would we?
+Reiki practice was devoid of chakras when Mikao Usui started it in the mid 1920s, and it certainly was for Chujiro Hayashi and Hawayo Takata.
+None of them spoke about chakras, which are not part of Japanese medicine or metaphysics.

 Related reading: